 Address: Kradangnga, Bang Khonthi District, Samut Songkhram 75120, Thailand

+When looking for a Bangkok floating market where you can find the best Thai food, this is where you should come.
 Bang Nok Kwaek is another old floating market near Bangkok.
-It has a charm that’s reminiscent of old times and is a place you’ll definitely want to include in your itinerary.
+The floating market, Bangkok has a charm that’s reminiscent of old times and is a place you’ll definitely want to include in your itinerary.
 Like Bangnoi, it’s about a century old and has an authentic Thai flavor.
 You can eat, stroll, and people-watch your way to satisfaction.

 Famous for: Local Thai food

 How to reach: You can reach Bang Nok Kwaek from Amphawa by traveling north on Highway 6006 or take local transport from Amphawa and Samut Songkhram.